sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2016-05-8-investment_notes_financial_analysis.md

 Current assets are assets expected to be realized or intended for sale or consumption in the business's normal operating cycle , or within one year.

+Current Assets can be broken down into :

+* Current Investments
+* Inventories
+* Trade Receivables
+* Cash and Cash Equivalents
+* Short term Loans and Advances
+* Other Current Assets

-Let's have a look at the various current assets:
+Let's have a look at them one by one.

 #### Current Investments
 * These are investments that a company makes for a short period of time, largely a horizon of less than one year.